Red meat and heart disease

 The study (1) may explain the link between saturated fat and heart disease.
 Stanley Hazen suggests that the blame lies within the microbiome - the ecology of 100 trillion bacteria that live in the human gut.
 These bacteria play an essential role in health and life.
 They produce a variety of vitamins and other micronutrients; fend off infections by harmful microorganisms; digest complex carbohydrates that human enzymes cannot handle; and play many other beneficial roles.

-In earlier studies in 2011 Dr Hazen demonstrated that some gut bacteria can convert choline (a molecule found in eggs and meat) into trimethylamine, which is then processed in the liver to create trimethylamine N-oxide or TMAO.
+In earlier studies in 2011 Dr Hazen demonstrated that some gut bacteria can convert choline (an amino acid found in eggs and meat) into trimethylamine, which is then processed in the liver to create trimethylamine N-oxide or TMAO.
 TMAO interferes with liver enzymes that make bile acids.
-Bile is necessary for the removal of excess cholesterol (and many other functions).
+Bile is necessary for effective and efficient digestion, the removal of excess cholesterol (and many other functions).
 TMAO also disrupts cholesterol metabolism in other parts of the body, including artery walls.
 Basically, TMAO causes atherosclerosis.

 Now, his 2013 study (1) shows that some bacteria can also convert carnitine into TMAO.
 Carnitine is somewhat similar to choline, and is also abundant in red meat.